 How to verify if a forex broker is regulated in the USA

-In all cases, you will need the broker business name which can typically be found at the bottom of their homepage.
+In all cases, you will need the broker’s business name which can typically be found at the bottom of their homepage.

 Is forex trading taxable in the USA?

-The clear answer here is that yes, forex trading in the US is taxable. the total capital gains tax to be paid can be calculated as follows:
+Forex trading in the US is taxable, the total capital gains tax to be paid can be calculated as follows:

 - The first 60% of the Capital gain – 15% tax